marcpybus/NMD_vep/README.md

 Finally, it calculates the distance in amino acids to the next metionine (Met, start codon) after the stop codon to leverage an hypothetical translation reinitiation (3).

-The plugin analyses variants that contain a stop codon Ter in their HGVSp notation (stop_gained, stop_loss, frameshift).
+The plugin starts by filtering in all variants a stop codon Ter in their HGVSp notation (stop_gained, stop_loss, frameshift).
 Exceptions are synonymous variants at the stop codon (e.g. p.Ter811=) or when a stop codon is not inferrer downstream of a frameshift variant (e.g. p.Ter257GlufsTer?).
-Similarly, splicing variants are not considered, as VEP does not infer the consequence on the protein.
+For indel variants, the plugin internally translates the mutated cDNA to establish the true location of the new stop codon (if generated).
+Inserted sequences are also considered.
+Splicing variants are not considered, as VEP cannot infer internally the consequence on the protein.

 Annotation format:
 > nmd_pre:rule_used:-2codon(-2aa)-1codon(-1aa)stop_codon(Stop)fourth_letter:distance_in_aa_to_next_Met